Corporate Governance

 Functions

-Deliberates and reports to the Board of Directors on matters related to nomination of directors, including appointments and dismissals.
+Deliberates and reports to the Board of Directors on matters related to nomination of directors, including appointments and dismissals

-Deliberates on and determines the standard of compensation amount per post for director compensation Deliberates and reports to the Board of Directors on matters related to director compensation policies, etc.
+Deliberates and reports to the Board of Directors on matters related to director compensation policies, etc.

 Executive Management Meeting and Executive Officers’ Committee